larsbs/graysql/README.md

 #### Example Types ####

-Types can be defined in it's own file.
+Types can be defined in its own file.
 For example, `types/user.js` and `types/group.js`.

 ```javascript